torrejonv/teranode/docs/services/validator.md

     - Equal to zero, or

-    - <500000000 and smaller than block height, or
+    - <500000000 and smaller than block height, or >=500000000 and SMALLER THAN TIMESTAMP

-    - >=500000000 and smaller than timestamp

-  - Note: This means that Teranode will deem non-final transactions invalid and reject these transactions.
+    - Note: This means that Teranode will deem non-final transactions invalid and REJECT these transactions.
 It is up to the user to create proper non-final transactions to ensure that Teranode is aware of them.
+For clarity, if a transaction has a locktime in the future, the Tx Validator will reject it.

   - No output must be Pay-to-Script-Hash (P2SH)